boldflight/BibleConverter/test_EPUB/output/jer.md

 and Israel will live in security.
 This is the name he will go by:
 ‘The Lord has provided us with justice.’
-[7] “So I, the Lord, say: ‘A new time will certainly come.
-People now affirm their oaths with, “I swear as surely as the Lord lives who delivered the people of Israel out of Egypt.”
+[7] “So I, the **Lord**, say: ‘A new time will certainly come.
+People now affirm their oaths with, “I swear as surely as the **Lord** lives who delivered the people of Israel out of Egypt.”
-[8] But at that time they will affirm them with, “I swear as surely as the Lord lives who delivered the descendants of the former nation of Israel from the land of the north and from all the other lands where he had banished them.”
+[8] But at that time they will affirm them with, “I swear as surely as the **Lord** lives who delivered the descendants of the former nation of Israel from the land of the north and from all the other lands where he had banished them.”
 At that time they will live in their own land.’”

 ### Oracles Against the False Prophets

-[9] Here is what the Lord says concerning the false prophets:
+[9] Here is what the **Lord** says concerning the false prophets:
 My heart and my mind are deeply disturbed.
 I tremble all over.
 I am like a drunk person,